0xethghost/sando-rs/bot/README.md

 ```
 > **Note**
 > with the `--release` flag, the rust compiler will compile with optimizations.
 These optimizations are important because they speed up REVM simulations 10x.
->
-> **Warning**
->
-> **By taking this codebase into production, you are doing so at your own risk under the MIT license.** Although heavily tested, I cannot gurantee that it is bug free.
-I prefer this codebase to be used as a case study of what MEV could look like using Rust and Huff.

 ### Blueprint